 Blended Approach

-Successful startups combine multiple streams:
+Successful startups combine multiple streams of agritech funding:

 - Leverage non-dilutive grants for core tech/market risk,